Tech

 Amplification Attack50-500 Gbps500,000+High

-How to Detect UDP Traffic Anomalies and DOS Patterns?
+How to Detect UDP Traffic Anomalies and DOS Patterns

 Attack detection requires monitoring the rate of UDP packets, bandwidth utilization, and port scan activities.
 Systems should track the number of UDP packets and suspicious UDP patterns indicating potential attacks.
 Key indicators include dramatic udp traffic increases and elevated rate of icmp packets responses.

-Detection Metrics
+Detection Metrics for UDP Flood Identification

 MetricNormal RangeAttack Threshold